Get all AWS EC2 instances across all profiles and regions

 Other blogs I wrote that may interest you:

-AWS Backup – List all protected resources in all profiles and all regions
+- Get all AWS Backup protected resources across all profiles and regions

 Introduction

 Within the AWS Management Console, you can use EC2 Global View to list all enabled resources from all regions for an account.
-What I needed is a list of all EC2 instances in all regions and all profiles or accounts.
+What I needed is a list of all EC2 instances across all profiles and regions.
 I also needed to know the state of each EC2 instance.
 Hence, using PowerShell and AWS Tools for PowerShell to accomplish this task.

 Prerequisites